The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Proof of Proposition .

 If we add the last two and use the estimates $\left\vert \nabla f ^{+}\right\vert^q\leq\left\vert \nabla f ^{}\right\vert^q$ and $\left\vert \nabla f ^{-}\right\vert^q\leq\left\vert \nabla f ^{}\right\vert^q$ for the gradient, we get The last relationship for $f-\mathbb{E}^{ \Gamma _0,\omega}f$ in place of $f$ gives If we use Lemma~\ref{lem4.2Pap2} to bound the second term in the right hand side of~\eqref{4.11Pap2} we get

 and the lemma follows for $\tilde R =\max\{\frac{2^q\tilde CD_1+2^q\tilde C}{\log2},\frac{2^q\tilde CD_{2}+\tilde C}{\log2}\}$. \end{proof} Now we can prove Proposition~\ref{prp2.4Pap2}.

 ~

-\textit{\textbf{Proof of Proposition~\ref{prp2.4Pap2}.}} In order to show Proposition \ref{prp2.4Pap2} we can follow [G-Z] as in [I-P] and [Pa] for the case of quadratic and non quadratic interactions respectively.
-In both these two cases the local specification satisfied (H0), which implied that $\mathbb{E}^{ \Gamma_{i},\omega}$ satisfied the Log-Sobolev q inequality and thus the q Spectral Gap inequality.
-In the case of Proposition~\ref{prp2.4Pap2} we have assumed the weaker assumptions (H0$'$) and (H0$''$), in which case we can use the weaker result of Lemma ~\ref{lem4.3Pap2} for $\{i,j\}=\{0,1\}$.
+\textit{\textbf{Proof of Proposition~\ref{prp2.4Pap2}.}} In order to show Proposition \ref{prp2.4Pap2} we can follow \cite{G-Z} as in \cite{I-P} and \cite{Pa1} for the case of quadratic and non quadratic interactions respectively.
+In both these two cases $\mathbb{E}^{i,\omega} $ satisfied an LSq uniformly on $\omega$, that implies that the product measures $\mathbb{E}^{ \Gamma_{i},\omega}$ satisfied the Log-Sobolev q inequality and thus the q Spectral Gap inequality.
+In the case of Proposition~\ref{prp2.4Pap2} we have assumed the weaker assumptions (H1) and (H2), in which case we can use the weaker result of Lemma ~\ref{lem4.3Pap2} for $\{i,j\}=\{0,1\}$.
 For $i\not=j$ we then have that

 the last inequality from Lemma~\ref{lem4.3Pap2} for the measures $\mathbb{E}^{\Gamma_{0}}$ and $\mathbb{E}^{\Gamma_{1}}$.
 If we use Lemma~\ref{lem4.2Pap2} to bound the last term in the right hand side of~\eqref{4.12Pap2} we get